fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 ## Run flows in test mode in a CI/CD pipeline

-If you've got a nice, short test mode working you can run it as part of continuous integration/continuous delivery & deployment.
+If you've got a nice and short test mode working you can run it as part of continuous integration/continuous delivery & deployment.
 You'll see working examples of this in [metaflow-helper](https://github.com/fwhigh/metaflow-helper).